Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Every video should have a clear purpose.

 That purpose might be to educate, support sales conversations, generate leads, or reinforce a message already working elsewhere.
 The key is choosing one primary goal and building around it.
+Align your video goals with the stages of the marketing funnel and the buyer's journey, awareness, consideration, decision, and delight, to ensure your content effectively guides prospects through each step.

 When goals are clear, video content for marketing becomes focused instead of generic.